stonkol/meta-front-end-course/Course_1_Introduction/course_1.md

 Here is will set this div to be a column with a width of 12 columns on small screens and 6 columns on large screens.
 `<div class="col-12 col-lg-6">`

+#### 4.2 Bootstrap Components

+Bootstrap comes with multiple components for very fast construction of multiple components, or parts of components.

+#### 4.3 Bootstrap Utilities